 In a recent blog “10 new gems added in Serverless360“, we introduced the recent capabilities added to Serverless360.
-This blog is more focused on management and monitoring capabilities in Serverless360 for Service Bus Queues and Topics.
+This blog is more focused on Azure Service Bus monitoring and management using Serverless360.

 • Understanding Azure Service Bus and its applications

 • Deep integrated tooling from Serverless360 for better management of Service Bus

 • Consolidated Monitoring from Serverless360 to monitor Service Bus in various perspectives